FAQs

 Would faster access compromise the safety of new medicines?

-No. In Australia, the Therapeutic Goods Administration (TGA) is responsible for assessing, approving, and monitoring medicines.
+No. In Australia, the Therapeutic Goods Administration (TGA) is responsible for assessing, approving, and monitoring medicines to ensure they are safe and effective.
 This will not change.

-What we need to change is the time it takes to evaluate and fund new medicines after they have been approved by the TGA.
+What we need to change is the time it takes to evaluate and subsidise new medicines on the PBS after they have been approved by the TGA.

 What is the Australian Government doing to make this process faster?

-The Australian Government has committed to an Independent Review of the evaluation systems that we use to recommend the medicines we should fund.
-This process hasn’t been comprehensively reviewed in over 30 years and is struggling to keep up with advances in technology.
+The Australian Government has commissioned an Independent Review of the Health Technology Assessment (HTA) evaluation systems that we use to recommend the medicines we should fund.
+This evaluation process hasn’t been comprehensively reviewed in over 30 years and is struggling to keep up with advances in technology.

 This means your doctor isn’t always able to prescribe the medicine you need.

-This Review is currently underway and is our opportunity to ensure Australians have faster access to the best medicines when we need them.
+This HTA Review has identified 50 recommendations to ensure Australians have faster access to the best medicines when we need them.
+The Australian Government needs to implement the recommendations as soon as possible.

 To deliver medicines faster, do we need to invest more in the PBS?

-Australia is currently reviewing the system we use to evaluate and recommend the medicines we should fund.
-This process hasn’t been comprehensively reviewed in over 30 years and is struggling to keep up with advances in technology.
+Australia is currently reviewing the HTA – the system we use to evaluate and recommend the medicines that are subsidised on the PBS.
+The HTA process hasn’t been comprehensively reviewed in over 30 years and is struggling to keep up with advances in technology.

 Important reforms with further government investment in the PBS will ensure Australians will have faster access to the best medicines when we need it.

-Investing in faster, more efficient access to new medicines will not only keep Australians healthier for longer, it can also take pressure off our Medicare system and our hospitals.
+Investing in faster, more efficient access to new medicines will not only keep Australians healthier for longer, it can also take pressure off our Medicare system and our hospitals and boost productivity.

 Who is behind the StrongerPBS campaign, and why is this important?